 If you or a close family member suffers from allergies you’ll understand the necessity of hiring end of lease cleaning services and the importance of maintaining a clean, clear and trigger free home.
-Fortunately, achieving such an environment is achievable with just a little diligence, attention and work.
+Fortunately, achieving such an environment has been achieved with just a little diligence, attention and work.

 When you are cleaning your home, please remember to steer clear of chemical cleaners with a strong scent.
 Whilst they may be very successful in removing offending articles, the chemical itself can also act as a trigger.
 Where possible, stick to using a clean cloth or mop that is only dampened with warm water.

 Carpets can hold a surprising amount of dust and irritants, vacuuming once to twice a week will make a huge difference in reducing the possibility of a reaction.
 Ideally you want to be using a vacuum with a HEPA filter.
 Without one you could spread particles that can pass through a regular filter throughout the room.

 Many people opt for wooden floors instead of carpet which will dramatically reduce the chances of trigger and allergen retention.
 Wooden floors will need to be mopped, just remember to stay away from cleaners with a strong scent.
 If you’ve removed the carpet for wooden floors but have a few rugs, treat them the same as you would a carpet.
 If you're beating them, do it outside and away from the house.

 Avoid shampooing carpets and rugs if possible as the extra moisture may increase the number of dust mites.